Jonan Tan: 2025–26: Loan to Vizela

+Following stints with Portuguese clubs, Jonan Tan continued his football development in Europe after securing a season-long loan move to Croatian second-tier side NK Dugopolje.
+Contracted with the Sailors until 2029, he went for a two-week trial with Dugopolje in May and did enough with his technical quality, deft touches and versatility to earn a loan move.

 International career

 Jonan was called up to the Singapore under-16 in 2022.
 Jonan scored his first goal at the 2022 AFF U-16 Youth Championship match against Philippines.
 The match ended in a 2–1 lost to Singapore.
 Jonan was also called up to the Singapore under-19 for the 2024 ASEAN U-19 Boys Championship.
 He was then called up to represent the Singapore under-20 for the 2025 AFC U-20 Asian Cup qualification.
 In 2025, he was called up to represent the Singapore under-23 for the 2026 AFC U-23 Asian Cup qualification.

 On 29 September 2025, Jonan was first called up to the Singapore senior team for the 2027 AFC Asian Cup qualification matches against India on 9 and 14 October.